desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

   and `_boot.ns2.desec.org`.
 Signaling Names can be discovered via NSEC walking.
 Child zones can be discovered by querying PTR for a Signaling Name.

+* A tool to automatically generate signaling records for bootstrapping purposes is not yet available.

+## Parental Agent-side

+* A tool to retrieve and process signaling records for bootstrapping purposes is available at https://github.com/desec-io/dsbootstrap.
+  The tool implements the algorithm described in this document and outputs the validated DS records which then can be added to the parent zone.

 # Security Considerations